 Various herbal mixtures, vitamins and other supplements are widely promoted as preparations that may support cognitive health or prevent or delay Alzheimer's.
-The National Institutes of Health (NIH) convened an expert panel that concluded current evidence doesn't support any benefit from taking extra vitamin B, vitamin C, vitamin E, folic acid or beta carotene.
+Currently, there's no strong evidence that any of these therapies slow the progression of cognitive decline.

 Supplements promoted for cognitive health can interact with medications you're taking for Alzheimer's disease or other health conditions.
 Work closely with your health care team to create a treatment plan that's right for you.
 Make sure you understand the risks and benefits of everything it includes.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed April 8, 2014.

 - Alzheimer's disease fact sheet.
 National Institute on Aging. http://www.nia.nih.gov/alzheimers/publication/alzheimers-disease-fact-sheet.
 Accessed April 8, 2014.